geogardenclub/geogardenclub.github.io/docs/user-guide/plantings.md

 The remaining fields enable you to provide more details about timing, or (in the case of Outcomes) enable you to record data about the results of this Planting at the end of the season.

 **Variety** (optional).
 A pull-down list of all currently defined Varieties for.. the selected Crop.
-If you are planting a Variety of a Crop that does not appear in the dropdown menu, you can click the "+" button to the right of the Variety menu to define a new Variety.
+If you are planting a Variety of a Crop that does not appear in the dropdown menu, you can tap the "+" button to the right of the Variety menu to define a new Variety.

 :::info What if I don't know the Variety?
 Sometimes you don't know the Variety at the time you want to define the Planting.
 For example, it's winter, you're planning next year's garden, and you know you want to plant some cucumbers but haven't decided on the Variety yet.
 Or, perhaps someone has given you some basil seeds but you don't know the Variety.
 In either case, just leave the Variety field blank and the Variety will be represented as "Unknown" (you can come back later and edit the field if you find out what the Variety is).